Alcohol and Mental Health

 There is an upside: just as our brains can change in response to negative experiences, they also have the ability to heal and recover.

-The Effects of Trauma on Emotional Regulation
+The Lingering Effects of Trauma on Daily Life

 Trauma can make emotional regulation a struggle.